"Investors lack the expertise"

 So should investors stay away from it completely?

 They should at least be aware that crowdinvesting is extremely risky.
-Studies have shown that most investors are aware of the risks and take them sight unseen.
-Most are what we now casually call "old white men" who have significant financial resources.
-For them, it's a kind of play money, they view crowdinvesting a bit like a casino.
+Studies have shown that most investors are aware of the risks and take them with their eyes open.
+Most of them are what we now casually call "old white men" and have significant financial resources.
+For them, it's a kind of gambling money, they treat crowdinvesting a bit like a casino.

-Would the platforms have to do a better job of filtering in order to reduce the failure rate?
+Do the platforms need to filter better in order to reduce the default rate?

-The platforms are in a quandary: On the one hand, they want to attract as many companies as possible to their sites, because they earn from the transaction fees.
+The platforms are caught in a dilemma: on the one hand, they want to attract as many companies as possible to their sites because they earn money from the transaction fees.
 On the other hand, they can't afford too many failures, because then customers will stay away.
-However, they probably accept some failures, otherwise the rate cannot be explained.
-At least the most serious cases could be dealt with by improving the terms and conditions of the contract.
+However, they probably accept some defaults, otherwise the rate cannot be explained.
+However, the providers could at least mitigate the worst cases through better contractual conditions.

 You mean fraudsters?

 Not only.
-Fraud was involved in Unyte Yoga, for example, where the crowd platform had already transferred the investors' money to the start-up, but then nothing happened with it.
-The platform can hardly prevent misappropriation of funds.
+Fraud was involved at Unyte Yoga, for example, where the crowd platform had already transferred the investors' money to the start-up, but then nothing happened to it.
+The platform can hardly prevent the misappropriation of funds.

-What I mean here is the example of Protonet, which wanted to offer a cloud for everyone.
-Assets were shifted from one company to another, and the investors were left holding the bag.
-According to the platform terms, however, this was legal.
-If you start here, you might be able to push the rate down.
+What I mean here is shown by the example of Protonet, which wanted to offer a cloud for everyone.
+Assets were moved from one company to another and investors were left out in the cold.
+According to the platform conditions, however, this was legal.
+If you start here, it could perhaps reduce the rate.

-Markus Petryis a professor of financial services controlling at Wiesbaden Business School.
-Among other things, he conducts research on crowdinvesting, robo-advisor offerings and digital investment.
-Previously, he worked at Deutsche Pfandbriefbank, Aareal Bank and the management consultancy McKinsey.
-He studied business administration at the University of Frankfurt, the College of New Jersey and the Sorbonne and holds a PhD in economics.
+Personal details: Markus Petry is Professor of Financial Services Controlling at Wiesbaden Business School.
+His research interests include crowd investing, robo-advisor services and digital investments.
+He previously worked at Deutsche Pfandbriefbank, Aareal Bank and the management consultancy McKinsey.
+He studied business administration at the University of Frankfurt, the College of New Jersey and the Sorbonne and holds a doctorate in economics.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?